hut/panban/README.md

 - `./panban.py -b todotxt test/todo.txt`
 - `./panban.py -b markdown test/markdown.md`

-You can also use this to view github issues:
+You can also use this to view github issues (read-only):

 - `./panban.py -b github ranger/ranger`